RonanMartin/k8s-projeto1-dio/README.md

 ## **How it was done?**

-The base of the project consists of the ready-made files that we found in the [backend](https://github.com/RonanMartin/k8s-projeto1-dio/tree/main/backend) and [frontend](https://github.com/RonanMartin/k8s-projeto1-dio/tree/main/frontend) folders, minus the dockerfile that we also created.
+The base of the project consists of the ready-made files that we found in the [backend](https://github.com/RonanMartin/k8s-projeto1-dio/tree/main/backend) and [frontend](https://github.com/RonanMartin/k8s-projeto1-dio/tree/main/frontend) folders, minus the dockerfile that we created.
 The database was also created through a dockerfile and was separated inside the [database](https://github.com/RonanMartin/k8s-projeto1-dio/tree/main/database) folder.
 For this, later we will see the information that will be necessary for sql.

 Outside the folders we have the following files: